Safe Control for Soft-Rigid Robots with Self-Contact using Control Barrier Functions: Preliminaries and System Formulation

 While these variables correspond directly to physical quantities, they are not necessarily intuitive for a human.
 Suffice it to say that the first two correspond to bending along the x and y axes respectively, while the third is a straightforward extension of compression of the segment.
 The reader is referred to \cite{dellasantinaImproved2020} for more details.
 In the forthcoming, we will make use of the bend angle

 where $d$ is the radius of the segment and is chosen here to be the distance from the center of a segment to a tendon.
-For plates as depicted in Fig. \ref{fig:system}, we can easily write the equation for the distance until contact is made at corners by utilizing the PCC forward kinematics:

-This quantity will eventually play a critical role in defining the barrier function for our controller.
+We can easily calculate the current position of any point on the robot by using the standard forward kinematics based on our PCC model:

-While the dynamics of our system are clearly hybrid, we will assume that we do not make contact for the purposes of our dynamic model (and indeed, the point of the eventual use of CBFs will be to stop the robot just before the contact point).
+While the dynamics of our system are clearly hybrid, we will assume that we do not make contact for the purposes of our dynamic model (and indeed, the purpose of our demonstration of CBFs will be to prevent the robot from driving the system through the contact point).
 Therefore, we can derive and write the dynamics for our PCC model in the usual form,

-where $M(q)$ is the mass matrix, $C(q, \dot q)$ is the Coriolis matrix, $G(q)$ is the gravity force, $K(q)$ is the elastic force ($K(q) = Kq$ when using the linear elastic assumption), $D(q)$ is the damping matrix, and $\tau$ is the input vector.
+where $M(\bm q)$ is the mass matrix, $C(q, \bm{\dot q})$ is the Coriolis matrix, $G(\bm q)$ is the gravity force, $K(\bm q)$ is the elastic force ($K(\bm q) = Kq$ when using the linear elastic assumption), $D(\bm q)$ is the damping matrix, and $\bm \tau$ is the input vector.
+We will now discuss the application of CBFs to this PCC soft robot model in general.

-A basic control goal for this type of system is to prevent the controller from trying to actuate through self-contact, which can potentially break the robot.
-In mathematical terms, this is to say that it prevents the input $\tau$ from forcing $c_i \leq 0$.
-This control idea is naturally encompassed by Control Barrier Functions, upon which we will elaborate in the following.